Report on Government Services 2024

 This indicator does not provide information on the number of cases where police have identified a likely offender but choose not to bring the likely offender to court due to several factors.

-Nationally, the proportion of Magistrates’ court decisions resulting in a guilty outcome for defendants was 97.2% in 2021-22 (figure 6.5).
+Nationally, in 2022-23, 97.2% of Magistrates’ court decisions resulted in a guilty outcome for defendants; a figure unchanged over the past three years (figure 6.5).

 7. Satisfaction with police services